Later Life Planning

 Lasting Powers of AttorneyPosted in Guest Editor, Inheritance Tax (+1 more), on 05.06.13 Read Sue Mullis of GoodyBurrett LLP For most people today, life is busy and often complex.
 Apart from our working lives, our...

-As life expectancy continues to rise, so financial requirements in later life shift.
-Whereas once the average person could bank on a retirement lasting ten years or so, now it is not uncommon for people to live for 20, 30 years or more after they finish work.
+As life expectancy continues to rise, so too do financial requirements in later life shift.
+Whereas once the average person could expect a retirement lasting ten years or so, now it is not uncommon for people to live for 20, 30 years or more after they finish working.

 Planning your finances for later life must take this potential longevity into account.
 It can often involve a number of complex decisions, making it important to find an adviser who is not only highly qualified and knowledgeable but also someone you can trust and rely on.